OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Credit will be awarded when the user has completed the course as defined by completion of required materials.
 Learners can see the credit they've earned within their profile.

+.. warning:: Two conditions must be met for your course to automatically award credit:

+			 - Course completion must be turned on (see **Completion and Certificates** section below).
+			 - Some course materials must be required.

 .. note:: You can opt to award certificates (as well as credit) for course completion.
-If you allow certificates, the user can “View Certificate” to view their completion certificate and credit.
+If you allow certificates, the learner can “View Certificate” to view their completion certificate and credit.
 They can also view their certificates within their profile.
-Please see "Completion and Certificates" below.
+Please see **Completion and Certificates** below.

 Start and End Date
 --------------------